-Diabetic Neuropathy has been my primary focus because the problems were obvious and you could see the results fairly quickly, sometimes immediately.
+Diabetic Neuropathy has been my primary focus because the problems were obvious and you could see the results fairly quickly.
 I would estimate that 80-90% of the results were positive, but Full-Length orthotics on the other hand, not so much!

 Depth shoes are footwear which has an extra 5/16” to 1/4” more depth from top to bottom, which allows more circumference so the device can function properly.
-This to me was proof that the device was made properly.
-The downside was that the customer’s selection of footwear was very limited.
-What the customer wanted was something to put in whatever shoe they want to wear.
-Something that worked, and was affordable!
+This to me was proof that the full-length orthotics were made properly, but equally important that the customer’s selection of footwear was very limited.
+What the customer wanted was something to put in whatever shoe they want to wear, something that worked and was affordable!

 These are the kind of reaction I’m getting with our ¾ length, carbon fiber.
 It is about 1/8” thick, and it is molded to the exact shape of your foot!
-This orthotic being only 1/8” thick, does not obstruct the fit of the shoe, and being thinner, the molding is more detailed and precise resulting in each device, (left and Right) accommodating each foot in detail, as needed!
+This orthotic being only 1/8” thick, does not obstruct the fit of the shoe, and being thinner, the molding is more detailed and precise resulting in each device, (left and right) accommodating each foot in detail, as needed!
 No more, no less.
 It doesn’t lift your heel which transfers more weight to the ball of the foot.
-Even thick ¾ length orthotics lift the heel out of the heel seat, distorting the fit of the shoe, thus defeating the whole purpose of the orthotic!
-This is because in most case they were designed to fit your foot not the shoe.
+Even a thick ¾ length orthotics can lift the heel out of the heel seat, distorting the fit of the shoe, thus defeating the whole purpose of the orthotic!
+This is because in most case they were designed to fit your foot but not your shoe.

 As long as you make sure the shoe is not tight.
 It provides a little shock absorption under the metatarsal heads.
 It is no wider than the bottom of your foot so it will sit flat in the shoe instead of tearing up the lining of your shoe.
 It doesn’t look like much, but it is very effective, because it works with just about any shoe, as long as it is not tight.
-Yes Ladies, it will work with some slip-ons, but remember that slip-ons are designed to it tight.
-If you have had orthotics in the past and are not happy with them, I suggest you try mine!
-If you are having foot pain this would apply to you also.
-The best part is Lilburn Shoe’s custom orthotics won’t break the bank and you can do this through the mail!
-Check out our website, www.LilburnShoe.com for more details.
+Yes Ladies, it will work with some slip-ons, but remember that slip-ons are designed to be too tight.
+If you have had orthotics in the past and are not happy with them, I suggest you try Lilburn Shoe Repair & Pedorthics!
+The best part is Lilburn Shoe’s custom orthotics won’t break the bank and you can order them through the mail! rr,